 IM+ combines the best social media platforms into a single intuitive interface that is very easy to manage.
 Facebook Messenger, WhatsApp, Telegram, Slack, Instagram, Twitter — you can get them all in one app.
 No more switching and continuous monitoring required.
 You can color-code various services to keep your organized and tag apps as personal or work, so that you never get the notification when you don’t want to.

 How to type other special characters on Mac

 You can imagine that the pound sign (#) is only one of hundreds of special characters that go beyond your keyboard and are available on your Mac.

 So how do you type more complex characters like Æ, @, or ©, or even something like ¯\_(ツ)_/¯?
 There are many tricks to do it, and to find everything out in detail, read our article on How to type special keyboard symbols on Mac.

 As you can see, whether it’s typing hashtag on Mac keyboard or something else, there are various ways to go about it, and you can choose whether you want to use the regular shortcut, set up your own, or create a macro with Keysmith.
-Moreover, when you get to social media management, apps like IM+ and Grids will save you a ton of time.
+Moreover, when you get to social media management, apps like IM+ will save you a ton of time.

 Best of all, Keysmith and IM+ are available for you absolutely free for seven days through the trial of Setapp, a platform with more than 230 top-level Mac and iOS apps for any use case, from downloading videos online (Folx) to running effective meetings (iMeetingX).
 Try every Setapp app today at no cost and instantly improve your productivity.